Too many apps.

 “While some of these tools overlap in capability, each one is picked because it does the job it set out to achieve very well.”

-Without them, I’d conservatively estimate that we would need at least 10 more staff members to handle the capacity that our internal apps do.
+Without them, I’d conservatively estimate that we would need at least 10 more team members to handle the capacity that our internal apps do.

-We let the apps do the heavy lifting while our staff focuses on putting effort into the important things, such as conversations like this. :)
+We let the apps do the heavy lifting while our team focuses on putting effort into the important things, such as conversations like this. :)

-As such, "employing" a stack of apps for $42K/year as opposed to ten staff members for $40-50K++ per year EACH, is always going to be the prudent decision in my mind.
+As such, "employing" a stack of apps for $42K/year as opposed to ten team members for $40-50K++ per year EACH, is always going to be the prudent decision in my mind.

-It’s important to note that by no means are we advocating you replace your existing staff with apps.
+It’s important to note that by no means are we advocating you replace your existing team with apps.

 We believe that the people in your business are the best at building relationships and adding immense value to your service offering, as opposed to focusing on non-revenue generating work or repeatable work that could be handled electronically.